The History of the London English Study Group

 This study group offers students the opportunity to live and study for a full semester in one of the world’s great cities.
 In fact, London will be a central “text” of the study group, which is designed to immerse students in the culture, history, and life of the city.
 Through a study of London novels, including several focusing on immigrants experiencing the dizzying complexity of the city for the first time, students will develop a sense of the physical and historical contexts of British fiction.
 The impact of World War I on all aspects of English life and culture will be the special topic of a course in modern British literature, in which students will study a wide range of materials and visit museums, monuments, and other memorial sites in London.
 In a course on the contemporary London theater, students will study with an acclaimed playwright and attend a play each week.
 Finally, through a course on the history of London, which will include walking tours of all parts of the city, students will gain a further appreciation of its central place in Britain and its former empire, a magnet for immigrants who have transformed it into one of the most vibrant and multicultural cities in the world.

-Students participating in the English study group will satisfy the Core Global Engagements requirement by taking English 324Y (see course description below).
+Students participating in the English study group may satisfy the Core Global Engagements requirement by taking English 332Y (pending GE approval).
+English 324Y fulfills one of the pre-1800 requirements for the major in English.

-A study of drama, both classic and modern, as represented by plays in production in London during the spring of 2015.
-Students will see and study roughly ten plays, focusing on theoretical and technical aspects of drama, as well as on what specific productions reveal about British culture or contemporary London.
+English 332Y: Contemporary London Theater and Culture (M. Punter) A study of drama, both classic and modern, as represented by plays in production in London during the spring of 2019.
+Students will see, study, and write about roughly ten plays, focusing on theoretical and technical aspects of drama, as well as on what specific productions reveal about British culture or contemporary London.

 Classrooms, Libraries, and Other Facilities

-Classes will be held at Florida State University’s London Study Centre, a complex in the heart of Bloomsbury, just a couple of blocks west of the British Museum and British Library.
+Classes will be held at the Accent Study Centre, in Bedford Square, just a couple of blocks west of the British Museum in Bloomsbury.
 The complex houses a modest library and computer facility, which will be available to students.
 Students will become members of the University College London student union.
+Students will reside nearby in five- to six-person furnished flats in Bloomsbury.
+Each flat has a bathroom, kitchen, and common room.

 Students will reside in five- to six-person furnished flats in Bloomsbury, a five-minute walk from the FSU Centre.
 Each flat has a bathroom, kitchen, and common room.